Maria Louise Baldwin: Biography

 Baldwin was born to Peter L. and Mary E. Baldwin in Cambridge, Massachusetts.
 She received all of her education in the city's public schools.
 In 1874, Baldwin graduated from Cambridge High School and a year later from the Cambridge training school for teachers.
-Despite her obvious talents as a teacher, she was not hired by the Cambridge public schools but instead first taught in a segregated school in Chestertown Maryland.
+Despite her obvious talents as a teacher, she was not hired by the Cambridge Public Schools but instead first taught in a segregated school in Chestertown, Maryland for two years.
 After her father's death in 1880, she returned to Cambridge.
 Protests from the Cambridge African American community then led to her being hired to teach at the Agassiz school, a well regarded public school attended by middle class white children.
 In 1889 Baldwin was appointed principal, the first African-American female principal in Massachusetts and the Northeast.
 As principal, Baldwin supervised white faculty and a predominantly white student body.
 In 1916 when a new Agassiz school was erected, Baldwin was made master.
 She was one of only two women in the Cambridge school system who held the position of master and the only African American in New England to hold such a position.Baldwin served as principal and master of Agassiz school for forty years.
 Under her leadership, it became one of the best schools in the city, attended by children of Harvard professors and many of the old Cambridge families, becoming popular and respected among the larger Cambridge community.
 She introduced new methods of teaching mathematics and began art classes.
 She was the first to introduce the practice of hiring a school nurse.
 Her school was the only one in the city of Cambridge to establish an "open-air" classroom.
 Poet E. E. Cummings was one of her students and described her thus in his book Six Nonlectures:

 Miss Baldwin, the dark lady mentioned in my first nonlecture (and a lady if ever a lady existed) was blessed with a delicious voice, charming manners, and a deep understanding of children.
 Never did any demidivine dictator more gracefully and easily rule a more unruly and less graceful populace.
 Her very presence emanated an honour and a glory: the honour of spiritual freedom—not mere freedom from—and the glory of being, not (like most extant mortals) really undead but actually alive.
 From her I marvellingly learned that the truest power is gentleness.

 She lectured widely to both Euro-American and African American organizations.
 Her best-known presentation was her lecture on Harriet Beecher Stowe, which she first delivered as the Annual Washington's Birthday celebration at the Brooklyn Institute of Arts and Sciences in 1897.
 She was the first African American and the first woman to be invited to present this annual lecture.
 She also taught summer courses for teachers at the Hampton Institute in Virginia and the Institute for Colored Youth in Cheyney, Pennsylvania and was a supporter of Charlotte Hawkins Brown's Palmer Institute in Sedalia, North Carolina.